railsnewbie257/Arduino/Power.md

 The DC Power Plug is center positive(+)

 Input power needs to be >5V or board is unstable
-Arduino can take 9-12V input
+Arduino can take 9-12V DC input
 </pre>

 [Feeding power to Arduino: the ultimate guide](http://www.open-electronics.org/the-power-of-arduino-this-unknown/)